ericfuerstenberg/terraform-wavefront-alerts/README.md

 ## NOC alerting standards
 **All active NOC alerts should be:**
-1. Tied to *current* topline metrics
+1. Tied to *up-to-date* topline metrics
 2. Set to an actionable threshold (e.g., alert fires and NOC begins investigation or escalation to service owner)
-3. Managed via version control and adhere to similar tagging and naming conventions
+3. Managed via version control (git) and adhere to standardized tagging and naming conventions

 ## Alerts as code!
 I'm proposing that we implement infra as code best practices and create our alerts and dashboards programmatically.
 Think of this as a move toward a "cattle not pets" model for our alerts and dashboards.
 You made a change to the metrics we're using for Uploads?
 No problem - make the change once in the variables.tf file and it immediately applies to all of our existing dashboards/alerts that rely on that variable.